The bet365 4/1 offer is one of the most popular and profitable horse racing offers out there.

 So, instead of entering 6.50 into the calculator as your back odds, you can enter 7.25 to get your overlay stake.

-As you can see, the calculator tells you that you should lay £55.34 against Defoe.
+As you can see, the calculator tells you to lay £55.34 against Defoe.

 Lay £55.34 against Defoe @ 6.60 = Potential liability of £309.90

-Let’s take a look at your overall profit/loss for each possible outcome…
+Let’s look at your overall profit/loss for each possible outcome.

-As you can see, no matter the outcome, you’ll make a minimum guaranteed profit of £2.57.
+As you can see, no matter the outcome, you’ll make a minimum profit of £2.57.

 It’s entirely up to you which method you opt for, though the standard lay method is more profitable in the long run.

 Using the examples above, if you opted for the standard lay method, you would be risking the opportunity to bank £2.57 to make a potential profit of £34.63.
 That’s effective odds of 14.47.
-So, given the fact that Defoe is odds of only 6.50 to win the race, you can see the value in using the standard lay method.
+So, since Defoe is priced at just 6.50 to win the race, you can see the value in using the standard lay method.

-- Always bear in mind that if you qualify for a risk-free bet, it must be placed on the next eligible race.
-It’s therefore important to keep an eye on things so that you don’t miss an opportunity to profit.
+- Always bear in mind that if you qualify for a risk-free bet, you must place it on the next eligible race.
+It’s therefore essential to keep an eye on things so that you don’t miss an opportunity to profit.

-- With this offer being available on all ITV races and a couple of featured races every non-ITV day, there are around 20 eligible races each week.
+- With this offer available on all ITV races and a couple of featured races every non-ITV day, there are around 20 eligible races each week.
 It’s entirely up to you how many races you place bets on, but it’s best to be selective.
 ITV races are higher profile, so bets on those are less likely to draw unwanted attention to your account.

-- Don’t feel you have to stake £50 each time, just because that’s the maximum risk-free bet available.
+- Don’t feel you have to stake £50 each time because that’s the maximum risk-free bet available.
 It’s probably best to vary your stakes anyway.
 Your bankroll will be a factor too.
 With a minimum odds requirement of 4/1 (5.00), a £50 stake will mean a liability at the exchange of at least £200, so there’s nothing wrong with opting for a lower stake if you need to.

 Other ‘Back a Winner’ offers